National Thanksgiving Turkey Presentation: History

 The first president on record issuing a "pardon" to his turkey was Ronald Reagan.
 Reagan had been sending the turkeys presented to him to farms and zoos since at least 1982, and it was also under Reagan when those turkeys began receiving names, including 1984's "R. J." (for "Robust and Juicy").
 1987's turkey, Charlie, was likewise headed to a petting zoo.
 At the time, Reagan was facing questions over the Iran-Contra affair, on whether or not he would consider pardoning Oliver North (who had yet to be tried for his involvement in the affair); Reagan conjured the notion of the turkey pardon as a joke to deflect those questions.
 Reagan did not make any pardon references in the 1988 presentation, but his successor, George H. W. Bush, instituted the turkey pardon as a permanent part of the presentation beginning his first year in office, 1989.
 The phrase "presidential pardon" in that ceremony was apparently inserted by a speechwriter; Bush initially was indifferent to the terminology, saying Reprieve', 'keep him going', or 'pardon': it's all the same for the turkey, as long as he doesn't end up on the president's holiday table."

 For many years the turkeys were sent to Frying Pan Farm Park in Fairfax County, Virginia.
 From 2005 to 2009, the pardoned turkeys were sent to either the Disneyland Resort in California or the Walt Disney World Resort in Florida, where they served as the honorary grand marshals of Disney's Thanksgiving Day Parade.
-In 2010, 2011 and 2012, the turkeys were sent to live at Mount Vernon, the estate and home of George Washington; Mount Vernon stopped displaying and accepting the turkeys due to the fact that they violated the estate's policy of maintaining its own historical accuracy (Washington never farmed turkeys).
+In 2010, 2011 and 2012, the turkeys were sent to live at Mount Vernon, the estate and home of George Washington.
+However, as Washington never farmed turkeys, Mount Vernon stopped displaying and accepting the turkeys due to the fact that they violated the estate's policy of maintaining its own historical accuracy.
 The 2013, 2014 and 2015 turkeys were sent to Morven Park in Leesburg, Virginia, the estate of former Virginia governor (and prolific turkey farmer) Westmoreland Davis.
 Virginia Tech has housed the turkeys from 2016 to 2019; Virginia Tech was chosen because of the college's poultry science program, and the National Turkey Federation wanted to begin a tradition of cooperation between the turkey industry and universities.
 After four successful years at Virginia Tech, the alma mater of the chairman of the NTF at the time, the federation chose to begin housing the turkeys at universities closer to the turkeys' home towns.
-The 2020 turkeys were sent to be housed at Iowa State University, the 2021 turkeys reside at Purdue University, the 2022 turkeys live at North Carolina State University. and the 2023 turkeys are housed at the University of Minnesota.
-Turkeys pardoned in 2024 will be sent to the Minnesota Agricultural Interpretive Center (Farmamerica) in Waseca, Minnesota.
+The 2020 turkeys were sent to be housed at Iowa State University, the 2021 turkeys reside at Purdue University, the 2022 and 2025 turkeys live at North Carolina State University. and the 2023 turkeys are housed at the University of Minnesota.
+Turkeys pardoned in 2024 were sent to the Minnesota Agricultural Interpretive Center in Waseca, Minnesota.